Developing a Digital STEM Professional Learning Platform for Indian Teachers

 The Australia-India Council (AIC) was established on 21 May 1992 in response to a recommendation by the Senate Standing Committee on Foreign Affairs, Defence and Trade, following an inquiry into Australia's relations with India.

-The AIC's mission is to advance Australia's foreign and trade policy interests by building awareness and understanding between the people and institutions of Australia and India (Order Constituting the Australia-India Council, 6 May 2010).
+The AIC's mission is to advance Australia's foreign and trade policy interests by building awareness and understanding between the peoples and institutions of Australia and India (Order Constituting the Australia-India Council, 6 May 2010).

 AIC objectives are to:

-- promote exchange and collaboration between Australian and Indian organisations in fields of relevance to the bilateral strategic partnership
+- Promote collaboration between Australian and Indian organisations in fields of relevance to the strategic partnership.

-- deliver high quality programs that demonstrate Australia’s economic credentials and technical excellence to influential audiences in India
+- Facilitate high quality programs demonstrating Australia's economic credentials to influential Indian audiences.

 Information, resources and training opportunities for Australian organisations: Doing business in India - Asialink Business

 An India Economic Strategy to 2035: A report to the Australian Government by Mr Peter N Varghese AO